Momenta addiction recovery center specializes in treating women and mothers

 She was living in Alabama at the time, and her daughter in Colorado.

 “People need to look, and if they see something, they don’t need to avoid it,” she said.

-"Who cares if the person will get mad at you," she asked, adding, "People have to speak up."
+“Who cares if the person will get mad at you,” she asked.
+“People have to speak up.”

-At the time of her daughter's death, she said her daughter left behind a young daughter, as well.
+At the time of her daughter’s death, she said her daughter left behind a child, as well.

 Her mother says nothing can replace a mother’s love, and that’s why this new addiction recovery center is needed.

 “I think when people get on drugs, they think they can wake up in the morning and it’ll be OK,” she said.

 “If someone can get clean, then they save their children,” she added.

 “Think of the heartache [my grand daughter] goes through every morning.
 It’s just sad, and that’s why you need this program, to save a child, to save a family.”

 Support Local Journalism